-Rami Essaid, CEO of Distil Networks and Niels Sodemann, CEO of Queue-it, hosted a conversation that reviewed recent U.S. legislation around security on online ticket sales and the key points in a major onsale where primary ticket sellers are still vulnerable to fraudulent activity.
+Rami Essaid, CEO of Distil Networks (now part of Imperva) and Niels Sodemann, CEO of Queue-it, hosted a conversation that reviewed recent U.S. legislation around security on online ticket sales and the key points in a major onsale where primary ticket sellers are still vulnerable to fraudulent activity.

 The BOTS Act

 The Better Online Ticket Sales (BOTS) Act of 2016 in the United States, prohibits the circumvention of a security measure, access control system, or other technological measures on an Internet website or online service of a ticket issuer and there is a fair amount of legislation around the world attempting to guard against this.